Linear Model and Extensions: Transformations in OLS

 \chapter{Transformations in OLS}

 Transforming the outcome and covariates is fundamental in linear models.
-Whenever we specify a linear model $y_i = x_i^{\T} \beta + \varepsilon_i$, we implicitly have transformed the original $y$ and $x$, or at least we have chosen the scales of them. \citet{carroll1988transformation} is a textbook on this topic.
+Whenever we specify a linear model $y_i = x_i^{\T} \beta + \varepsilon_i$, we implicitly have transformed the original $y$ and $x$, or at least we have chosen the scales of them. \citet{carroll1988transformation} is a textbook on transformations in OLS.
 This chapter discusses some important special cases.